Understanding Unit Testing in Python

 And if required to run with a specific file then give the file name in command like this python -m unittest -v <filename>.py .

-Unit Testing Python
+Assert Methods for Unit Testing in Python

 When writing unit tests for Python functions using the unittest module, you can use various assertion methods provided by the module to compare expected and actual values.